DV

 What is the difference between GPIX and TSPY?

-GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 strategy, while TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach.
+GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 approach, while TSPY (SPY Growth & Daily Income ETF) tracks SPDR S&P 500 ETF Trust (SPY) with a growth approach.
 They are issued by Goldman Sachs and TappAlpha respectively.

 Can I hold both GPIX and TSPY?